• ABOUT ME

 Before you begin your winter insulation project, you’ll need to ensure enough clearance space in the areas where you plan to install the material.
 If not, you may need to remove existing materials or move furniture and other items out of the way.

 You’ll also need to determine whether the area is accessible for installation.
 If you need to, you may need to hire a professional like iFoam in Hiawatha to install the insulation.
-This is especially important for harder-to-reach areas like attics and crawl spaces.
+For harder-to-reach areas like attics and crawl spaces that need cleaning, you may need to hire professionals offering crawlspace cleanup services to do the job for you.

 Regularly Inspect and Maintain your Insulation’s Performance